12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 This is a popular spot for fishermen, families going swimming, and snorkelers in the summer.

-It’s a pretty simple beach with a few sparse tables and grills along the road.
-But it has iconic views looking out from the beach with the rocks and waves.
+It’s a pretty simple beach with sparse tables and grills along the road.
+But it has iconic views of the beach with the rocky shoreline and waves.

 7. Carlsmith Beach Park